Frequently asked questions

 Why should I invest in your programmes?

 Our e-learning offers exceptional value for money.
-You’ll have access to top-quality learning resources produced by leading experts for the NHS.
+You’ll have access to top-quality learning resources produced by leading experts for the UK National Health Service.
 You’ll benefit from the UK’s investment in world-class training for its healthcare workforce and pay only a fraction of the cost of other training and professional development courses.

 Do I have to complete the training all at once?

-No. You can dip into the content and complete individual sessions as you wish – fitting the training around your professional commitments.
+No. You can dip into the content and complete individual sessions as you wish – fitting the training around your busy life.
 Since the programmes are available online 24/7, you can study wherever and whenever you choose – at work, home or even on the move.